ehrenbrav/nestcamDIY/README.md

 <details>
 <summary><strong><em>Educational Background: What are a terminal and SSH?</em></strong></summary>

-> A terminal is a text-based way to control a computer by typing commands.
+> Do not fear the command line!
+With it comes great power...
+A terminal is a text-based way to control a computer by typing commands into the command line.
 Instead of clicking menus and icons, you tell the system exactly what to do with short instructions such as `cd`, `ls`, or `sudo shutdown -h now`.
 This can look unfamiliar at first, but it is often the clearest way to set up and troubleshoot a Linux device.
 >
 > SSH stands for **Secure Shell**.
 It lets you open a terminal session on another computer over the network in an encrypted way.
 In this project, that means you can sit at your regular laptop or desktop and control the Pi remotely without connecting a separate monitor, keyboard, or mouse to it.
 >